 "I'll do that; and maybe I'll even have to go to town to do it."

 My step-brothers were good.
 I have nice step-brothers and we agreed pretty good; we tried.

 The girls worked by their mother.
 They had their orders.
 It went along pretty good like that.

-And every time they gave us lectures, they'd tell us that the time is coming that you may not be educated enough: "You have to have a living; you have to be able to learn how to work.
+And every time our folks gave us lectures, they'd tell us that the time is coming that you may not be educated enough: "You have to have a way to make a living; you have to be able to learn how to work.
 A little work is good; that's your life.
-You have to produce for the seasonal(26): cold weather's coming, rainy weather's coming.
+You have to produce for the seasonal(32): cold weather's coming; rainy weather's coming.
 Save enough for rainy days."

 Then we'd get to thinking, "What is rainy days?"
 It snows up here, sure, but we have shelter.
 "Let 'er snow!
 Let it rain; we have enough to eat; we saved enough."
-That's a good point there, you know.
+But that's a good point there, you know.

 My step-dad was a good provider.

 You know why I did that?
-Because I was so happy to meet my friends I wanted to be in the clear.
-I met my friends at Red Lake that I went to school with.
+Because I was so happy to meet my friends I wanted my head to be in the clear.
+I met my friends that I went to school with at Red Lake.
 They shook hands with me.
-I have relations up there, that I never met before, who were dancing in costume at the Ball Club powwow.
+I have relations up there that I never met before; they were dancing in costume at the Ball Club powwow.
 One of them said, "You belong in our family."